satustrom/security-course-2024/h2-assignment.md

 1. Download KeePass from their website
 2. Open the app, create a database and add a strong password.
 This password should be long and hard to guess since all the rest of the passwords will be stored behind it in the system. :)
 3. By clicking "Add entry" you can store new passwords.
 If you click the dice in the password field, KeePass XC gives you a random password with the rules you want.
-4. After adding the passwords in the system you only need to rememeber the password to the KeePass XC and all the other services can have secure, hard-to-guess and rather unique passwords.
+4. After adding the passwords in the system you only need to rememeber the password to the KeePass XC and all the other services will have secure, hard-to-guess and rather unique passwords.
+5. In order to use passwords, login to the KeePass XC (with the password or if enabled,touch ID) and copy the password you need.

 A couple of benefits came to my mind:

 - With password manager, the passwords can be long and complicated since the user does not need to remember it.
 Also this way user won't use his/her personal information as a part of the password, such as birthdate or phone number etc. This makes password guessing harder for attacker
 - If the passwords weren't different in every system, one breach could give an attacker the access to the rest of the services as well

+## g) Done